Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-separated missingness models

 Similar to S1, S2 has a second equivalent expression

-Also similar to S1, there are weaker versions of S2, where $\Ry$ in \ref{S2-2} is replaced with $\Ry=1$, and where $(\Rm,\Ry)$ in \ref{S2-2b} is replaced with $\Rmy$.
+Also similar to S1, there are weaker versions of S2, where $R_Y$ in \ref{S2-2} is replaced with $R_Y=1$, and where $(R_M,R_Y)$ in \ref{S2-2b} is replaced with $R_{MY}$.

-\paragraph{Identification.} Under S2, one can identify the joint density $\P(M,Y\mid X,A)$ via factorization in the $Y$-then-$M$ order,
+\paragraph*{Identification.} Under S2, one can identify $\P(M,Y\mid X,A)$ via factorization in the $Y$-then-$M$ order,

 and then derive the densities of interest, $\P(M\mid X,A)$ and $\P(Y\mid X,A,M)$, from this joint density.
-Alternatively, a more direct approach can be taken, which will be introduced in Section~\ref{ssec:approach}.
-We will wait until then to show the identification result under S2.
+Alternatively, a more direct approach can be taken, which will be introduced in section~\ref{ssec:approach}.
+We will revisit model S2 then.